 THE HIGH ATLAS MOUNTAINS

 The High Atlas Mountains are a superb location for mountaineering, trail running, and altitude training.
-They provide an accessible option to summit some stunning 4000m peaks, experience the ancient Berber culture, and explore a relatively quiet mountain range in Alpine-esque conditions .
+They provide a superb option to summit some stunning 4000m peaks, experience the ancient Berber culture, and explore a relatively quiet mountain range in Alpine-esque conditions .

 Want more than just the standard "climb Toubkal" itinerary?
 Then you are in the right place.

-Our "Extreme 3 Peaks" itinerary gives you a chance to summit three 4000m peaks over a long weekend.
+Our fast-pack 4 Peaks itinerary gives you a chance to summit four 4000m peaks in a long weekend.
 The total distance covered is 36km with 3200m of ascent.
 An example itinerary is below:

-- Thursday (pm): Meet at Marrakech Airport, taxi to the mountain village for evening meal, kit check and accommodation.
+- Thu (pm): Meet at Marrakech Airport ideally by 2pm, taxi to mountain village for evening meal, kit check and accommodation.

-- Sunday: Early breakfast, summit Ras (4082m) and Timesguida (4061m) descend back to refuge for lunch, then descend back to the village, and on to Marrakech for some city life and more comfortable Hotel accommodation.
-Totals for the day 18km, 1000m ascent.
+- Sat: Early start to summit two, stunning lesser climbed peaks - Ras (4089m) and Timesguida (4061m), descend back to refuge for lunch, then descend back to the mountain village for dinner and more comfortable accommodation.
+Trek 19km, height gain: 1000m.

 Includes: